 Chapter Five: Shut Up and Listen

-This may be the hardest chapter to comprehend, so if you're a liberal you might need to read it over and over and hopefully you will grasp the content.
+This may be the hardest chapter to comprehend, so if you're a liberal you might need to read it repeatedly and hopefully you will grasp the content.
 When a cop tells you that a street is closed to traffic, or you cannot proceed beyond a certain point without the proper credentials, or you got pulled over for violating a traffic law, it's not personal.
-They are not picking on you because of (pick a flavor): race, gender, sexual orientation, political affiliation, religious beliefs, economic disposition, or social standing.
+They are not picking on you because of (pick a flavor): race, ethnicity, sexual orientation, political affiliation, religious beliefs, economic disposition, or social standing.
 I know it is popular to be a victim, but sometimes you have to put on your big boy or big girl pants and be accountable for your actions.

 Chapter Six: Freedom of Speech